Back to Blog

 Now: AI replaces software companies entirely.

-As Jefferies put it: "Trading is very much get-me-out style selling."
+Jefferies called it plainly: "Trading is very much get-me-out style selling."

-The real signal is not the technology—it is the strategy.
+But the technology isn't the signal.
+The strategy is.
 Anthropic moved from selling the model to owning the workflow.
-When Claude was just an API, companies could build on top of it.
-Now Anthropic publishes ready-made vertical solutions, making the platform the competitor.
+When Claude was just an API, you built on top of it and Anthropic took its cut.
+Now Anthropic publishes the vertical solution itself, and the platform you were building on is the competitor sitting across the table.

 The Counterargument